Be at the heart of actionFly remote-controlled drones into enemy territory to gather vital information.

 Experienced Deep Learning Engineer for Game Technology

 We are looking for an experienced machine learning engineer with a solid understanding of low-level systems programming.
-If you are as comfortable in the memory view of your debugger as you are with training networks to solve problems, we would love to hear from you.
+If you are as comfortable in the memory view of your debugger as you are with training networks to solve problems, we would love you hear from you.

 This role could suit an experienced embedded/games industry programmer with a passion for Machine Learning, or an accomplished Machine Learning/Vision programmer with a good understanding of computer architecture and performance.